cs-fullstack-2019-spring/sql-aggregates-cw-tdude0175/README.md

 6. Select the warehouse code and the average value of the boxes in each warehouse, but select only those warehouses where the average value of the boxes is greater than 150.

-7. Select the codes of all warehouses that are saturated (a warehouse is saturated if the number of boxes in it is larger than the warehouse's capacity).

-8. Select the codes of all the boxes located in Chicago.

-9. Find all values per each content in the Boxes table.
+7. Find all values per each content in the Boxes table.

-10. Find the total value of all boxes.
+8. Find the total value of all boxes.

-11. Reduce the value of all boxes by 15%.
+9. Reduce the value of all boxes by 15%.

-12. Remove all boxes with a value lower than $100.
+10. Remove all boxes with a value lower than $100.